New York, 2 February 2017 – Article by Diego Acevedo, Co-Founder, Bluerise

 The positions taken are those of the author and do not necessarily reflect the views of the United Nations.

 Diego Acevedo is a co-founder of Bluerise, a technology provider working on ocean thermal energy solutions.

-This article originally appeared on World Watch Institute and is republished with permission from the author.
-Feature Photo: Sofitel So Mauritius, Flickr
+This article originally appeared on World Watch Institute and has been republished with permission from the author.
+Feature Photo: Sofitel So Mauritius/Flickr